thakyZ/RimWorld-UseThisInstead/README.md

 ![Image](https://i.imgur.com/iCj5o7O.png)

+**TLDR: This mod scans your installed mods and suggest working/more updated replacements for those mods**

 Continuations of mods has many names and has become an large part of the RimWorld modding community.
 It can be hard to keep track of when mods gets a new version by another modder.
 This mod tries to remedy that by keeping track and informing about when a mod has a replacement version on the workshop.